HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 Currently, 9.6% of sites use hreflang tags on desktop while 8.9% use them on mobile.
 This is a slight increase from 2021 when 9.0% of sites used hreflangs tags on desktop and 8.4% implemented them on mobile.

-The most popular hreflang tag in 2022 is “en” [English], which accounts for 5.4% usage on desktop and 4.7% on mobile.
+The most popular hreflang tag in 2022 is `en` [English], which accounts for 5.4% usage on desktop and 4.7% on mobile.
 Those percentages are approximately the same as the year before.

-After x-default, which is the “fallback” version (and the second most common to be adopted), the hreflang tags for French, German and Spanish are the next most frequently used.
+After x-default, which is the "fallback" version (and the second most common to be adopted), the hreflang tags for French, German and Spanish are the next most frequently used.

 The three different ways to implement hreflang tags are via the `<head>`, link headers, or XML sitemaps.
 Note: As this data is looking solely at homepages, XML sitemaps are not included.

 ### Content language usage

-While Google tends to use hreflang tags, other search engines such as Bing prefer the [content-language attribute](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Language).
+While Google tends to use hreflang tags, other search engines such as Bing prefer the [`content-language` attribute](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Language).
 This can be implemented using two methods:

 1. HTML
 2. HTTP Header